 - the deed administrators of Arrium Australia: in relation to the successful competitive sale process out of a complex insolvency process, which resulted in the sale of Arrium Australia as a going concern

 - Fitness Outcomes: in relation to its acquisition by Patties Foods

 - BlueScope Steel: in relation to the sale of its New Zealand iron sands business, and

 - some of Australia’s wealthiest individuals and family groups: in relation to estate planning, business succession planning, family agreements and complex family disputes.

 Directorships & memberships

 Christine is a member of the board of the National Theatre, the Melbourne Chamber Orchestra and the TarraWarra Museum of Art.
 She is also a trustee of the Besen Family Foundation and the Bennelong Foundation.

 Awards & recognition

 Christine is recognised as a leading lawyer by various international guides to lawyers and law firms, including

-- Chambers High-net-worth: charities and private wealth
+- Chambers High-net-worth: private wealth

 - Doyle’s Guide: commercial law and wills, estates and succession planning